JohnnyBlocks/JBs-Lab-Development/_posts/reviews/2023-01-17-red-dead-redemption-2.md

 #### SteamDeck Settings

-I play mostly docked at 1080 but also play on deck.
+I play mostly docked at 1080 but also play on deck. \
 When I do I just change the resolution from 720 to 800.

 I am also using [CryoByte33 Utilities](https://github.com/CryoByte33/steam-deck-utilities) on my SteamDeck (using recommended settings).
-I am a fan of his work and he has a nice YouTube channel that goes deep into [game](https://youtu.be/epmYVEn97ac) and [deck](https://youtu.be/od9_a1QQQns) settings.
+I am a fan of his work and he has a nice [YouTube Channel](https://www.youtube.com/@cryobyte33) that goes deep into [game](https://youtu.be/epmYVEn97ac) and [deck](https://youtu.be/od9_a1QQQns) settings.

 **SteamDeck Settings**: Configuration for SteamDeck in GameMode